golang-standards/project-layout/README.md

 # Standard Go Project Layout

 This is a basic layout for Go application projects.
 It represents the most common directory structure with a number of small enhancements along with several supporting directories common to any real world application.

+This project layout is intentionally generic and it doesn't try to impose a specific Go package structure.

 Clone the repository, keep what you need and delete everything else!